bill4278/mixed_precision_inference/README.md

-# A Practice of Mixed Precision Inference by TensorRT #
+# A Sample of Mixed Precision Inference by TensorRT #

 ## build ##